What Is the Request Network (REQ)? | The Only Guide You’ll Need

 The Core is the foundation of the Request Network and takes place on the Ethereum blockchain.
 Because of this, it can automatically detect ERC20-based invoices.
 Other types of invoices can be automatically detected as well but require an Oracle.

 This layer manages the most basic payment types.
-It includes smart contracts for simple invoices and tracks when they’ve been completed.
+It includes smart contracts for simple invoices online and tracks when they’ve been completed.

 The Extensions layer